 Setting Up Camp#

-Before the light faded completely, we collected dead standing wood and processed it with the TerΓ€vΓ€ Skrama 240.
-That thing eats through dry hardwood like nothing else β a few batoning rounds and we had enough fuel sorted for the evening and morning.
-There’s something meditative about firewood prep when there’s no rush, just three guys working in comfortable silence while the sky turns orange.
+Before the light was gone completely, we collected standing deadwood and processed it with the Terävä Skrama 240.
+That thing eats through dry hardwood like nothing else.
+A few rounds of batoning and we had enough fuel sorted for evening and morning.
+There is something meditative about prepping firewood when there is no rush, three people working in relaxed silence while the sky turns orange.

 Dinner with a View#